winstonhoseadriggins/fale.io/content/post/2016_01_27_aws_tools_in_epel7.md

 ---
-date: "2016-01-25T09:00:00+02:00"
+date: "2016-01-27T09:00:00+02:00"
 categories: [ "Linux", "Fedora", "EPEL", "RHEL", "CentOS", "CLI", "AWS" ]
 aggregators: [ "Fedora" ]
 title: "The AWS tools are approaching EPEL7"
 ---

 A couple of weeks ago, I've announced the [availability of AWS tools for Fedora]({{< ref "post/2016_01_16_aws_tools_in_fedora.md" >}}).
-I'm very happy to announce today that they are reaching EPEL7 repositories as well.
+I'm very happy to announce that today they are available in the EPEL7 repository as well.

-The **Extra Packages for Enterprise Linux** (EPEL) repository is an RPM repository managed by the Fedora community that creates, maintains, and manages a high quality set of additional packages for Enterprise Linux, including, but not limited to, Red Hat Enterprise Linux (RHEL), CentOS, Scientific Linux (SL), and Oracle Linux (OL).
+The **Extra Packages for Enterprise Linux** (EPEL) repository is an RPM repository managed by the Fedora community that creates, maintains, and manages a high quality set of additional packages for Enterprise Linux, including, but not limited to, **Red Hat Enterprise Linux** (RHEL), **CentOS**, **Scientific Linux** (SL), and **Oracle Linux** (OL).
 As you can imagine, the **7** stays for the version, so only the version 7.x of the named distributions will allow you to install those packages.

-If you want to try it immediately, to have to have the EPEL repository installed (if you don't have it or aren't sure about it, you can run as root:
+If you want to try, you need to have the EPEL repository installed.
+If you don't have EPEL repository or you aren't sure about it, you can install it running as root:

 ``` bash
 yum install epel-testing